I've selected the top portable air conditioners to keep you cool this summer – and there's one to suit every budget

 Is a portable air con unit better than a fan?

-However, when temperatures inside the home really soar, even the best fan may not be able to cut it, and instead a portable air con unit will offer far superior cooling powers.
+However, when temperatures inside the home really soar, even the best fan may not be able to cut it, and instead, a portable air conditioning unit will offer far superior cooling powers.

 An air conditioner uses a fan to draw hot air from the room into the body of the unit, then cools it via a compressor and refrigerant, and blows the cooled air back out into the room.
 The extracted heat is vented through the exhaust hose out of a window to the outside world.

-This has the effect of dramatically reducing the temperature in the room.
-In our tests, we found the best portable air conditioners, used in a well-sealed room, could reduce the temperature by up to 10 degrees in under an hour.
+This dramatically reduces the room's temperature.
+In our tests, we found that the best portable air conditioners, used in a well-sealed room, could reduce the temperature by up to 10 degrees in under an hour.

 With contributions from